jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

     (i) is the applicant; or
     (ii) has consented in writing to another person applying for the order; and (b) the other person who is alleged to be the employer of the person is a party to the application or has an opportunity to be heard on the application.
+(7) In this section, specified contractor means a person (person A) who has entered into an arrangement with another person (person B) under which person A either performs work for person B or performs work for a third party that is facilitated by person B, and—
+  (a) that arrangement includes a written agreement that specifies that person A—
+    (i) is an independent contractor; or
+    (ii) is not an employee; and
+  (b) person A is not restricted from performing work for any other person, except while performing work for person B or facilitated by person B; and
+  (c) either—
+    (i) person A is not required to perform, or be available to perform, work for person B or facilitated by person B at a specified time or on a specified day or for a minimum period; or
+    (ii) person A is allowed to subcontract the work for person B or facilitated by person B to another person (person C) and person B—
+      (A) does not require person C to undergo vetting before being subcontracted by person A; or (B) requires person C to undergo vetting before being subcontracted by person A, but only to ensure compliance with any relevant statutory requirements, or, if justified by the nature of the work, to check for a relevant qualification or criminal record, or both (as the case may be); and
+  (d) the arrangement may not be terminated for the reason that person A declines any work offered to them by person B (whether for or facilitated by person B) that is additional to the work that person A agreed to perform under the arrangement; and
+  (e) person A had a reasonable opportunity to seek independent advice before entering into the arrangement.
 (7)
+(8) Person A is not restricted from performing work for any other person under subsection (7)﻿(b) if the hours of work for person B or facilitated by person B are such that they have the effect of restricting person A’s ability to perform work for any other person.

 ### 6A Status of examples
 (1) In this Act, an example is only illustrative of the provision it relates to and does not limit the provision.